|GRA & GTA||Graduate Co-Op Program||Outside Employment|

 Any student for whom the Woodruff School has made a financial commitment takes precedence over the priorities listed above, regardless of the student or faculty status.

 A GTA position is not a replacement for a GRA position.
 GTAs provide a critical teaching component to our School mission.
 GTA time commitment and responsibilities are substantial and these students are crucial in maintaining quality lab/design/course educational support.
-At the discretion of the School administration, students with veteran GTA experience in a course may be placed in GTA positions regardless of the student or faculty priority system outlined above.
+At the discretion of the School administration, on occasions students may be removed or placed in GTA positions regardless of the student or faculty priority system outlined above.
+These cases will only be used as rare exceptions to the priority guidelines outlined above.
+The purpose of any exception would be to meet particular needs of the School regarding teaching support, and to address specific situations making the system as fair as possible for all faculty and students.

 Students are assigned as GTA's for a period of about one year.
 In the case of the lead GTA in a course or for critical lab GTA positions, students may be assigned for a period of about two years.
 This additional time is provided for continuity and overlap with a suitable successor, and for training incoming GTAs.
 Faculty members teaching a course also provide training.
 As a general practice, GTA's do not serve as primary instructors.
 In addition, the Director of Instructional Laboratories works closely with GTA's to assess, develop, maintain, and operate the laboratory courses in which they are assigned.
 In general, a graduate student will not be supported as a GTA if they have been in the Ph.D. program more than three years beyond the award of their M.S. degree, or more than five years beyond the award of their B.S. degree, not counting any periods of full-time, external employment.

 If you are a new student and want GRA support, you should visit faculty members in your area of interest to ascertain if such support is available.
 Don't be shy about making faculty members aware of your special qualifications.
 Also, the Georgia Tech Research Institute (GTRI) employs several Woodruff School graduate students as graduate research assistants.
 New positions become available throughout the year as new research contracts are awarded.
-Contact Mr. Todd Phillips at (404) 407-7020 about these opportunities.
+Contact Ms. Rachel Cox at (404) 407-6665 about these opportunities.

 Continuation of financial aid is contingent upon adequate academic progress and the availability of funds.
 Adequate progress is demonstrated if it appears that the proposed master's program can be completed within one to two years of full-time study or the proposed Ph.D. program can be completed within three to four years beyond the master's degree.
 A grade point average of at least 3.0 for M.S. students or 3.3 for Ph.D. students is required for the continuation of financial aid.
 For the doctoral student, performance on the qualifying exam and the oral presentation of the proposed thesis topic as well as conference and journal publications of research are also important indicators of progress.
 Continuation of financial aid for international students is also contingent upon maintaining a current Visa.